People at the Nunez Lab

 B.S.
 University of Miami

-Dr. Nunez is an Assistant Professor of Biology and population geneticist interested in understanding the genetic basis of adaptation in rapidly changing ecosystems.
+Dr. Nunez is an Assistant Professor of Biology and population geneticist interested in understanding the genetic basis of adaptation.
 Learn more about his work by clicking here, or visiting his UVM profile.

 Laboratory Manager